berkbb/tcid_checker/README.md

 * The ones digit of 8 times the sum of the 1st, 3rd, 5th, 7th and 9th digits gives the 11th digit.

 * A built-in control ID function in all validate functions with given credentials via Web API supplied by General Directorate of Population and Citizenship Affairs of the Republic of Turkey.

+*  Generates valid random TC ID when you want.

 ## Usage